azhang4216/RedditAPI/README.md

 This is a project that uses tweepy and praw APIs to tweet out the top-rated (hottest) memes onto a twitter account.
 During quarantine, I wanted to make something that could uplift people and make people smile.
 And I thought that memes are a great universal connector for laughter and joy, so I wanted to bring quality memes to more people on different social media platforms using this project.
+The twitter handle is: @RedditFunniest, or, you can access the Twitter page via: https://twitter.com/RedditFunniest.

 ## Getting Started 🚀